 Monday, April 4, 2011

-Following fuller wakefulness, another industrial-like blast a little distance off.
+Following fuller wakefulness, another industrial-like blast was heard a little distance off.
 Escaping steam it might have been.

-With the repetition it was clear it was the possum in a kind of undertone, snorting a casual warning, or mating was it?
+With the repetition it was clear it was the possum in a kind of undertone, snorting a casual warning.
+Or mating was it?
 This was far from the fierce, hellish battle-cry that we have become used to through the summer.
-And no clambering recently, either along the side of the house or over the roof.
+And no clambering recently, either along the side of the house, or over the roof back and forth.

-Last night for an earlier train the diesel hung heavy in the air a long while after it had passed.
-Sometimes on a Sunday the steam engine still comes by.
+Last night for an earlier train the diesel hung heavy in the air a long time afterward.
+Sometimes on a Sunday the steam engine still came by, some kind of novelty run with parents & children from Newport most likely.

-Heavily loaded wagons rocking over the sleepers make the glass in the windows vibrate on that side of the house.
-The train to Adelaide is sometimes shunted through Newport and passes.
+Heavily loaded wagons rocking over the sleepers made the glass in the windows vibrate on that side of the house.
+The train to Adelaide was sometimes shunted through Newport and passed us here.

-Interesting to note, guests in the house settle to the ruckus after even a single night.
-We have more or less domesticated our train.
+Interesting to note, guests in the house quickly settled to the ruckus, even after a single night.
+We had domesticated our train.
+It belonged to us in Watt Street and Montgomery Crescent more so than those other streets further a field.

-Years ago Neda from around in the next street threw herself under the wheels, as Babi too had thought to do once or twice back in the early days.
+Years ago Neda from around in Kernot Street threw herself under the wheels, as Babi too had thought to do once or twice back in the troubled early days.

 No comments: